ElektraInitiative/libelektra/src/plugins/network/README.md

 This plugin is a check plugin that checks if a key contains a valid ip address.
 It uses the `POSIX.1-2001` interface `getaddrinfo()` in order to check if an ip address is valid.

+The plugin can also check for valid port numbers and if the set port is free to use.

 ## Purpose